NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 // All this does is to say for a class to implement this interface it needs to implement a  method with the identical method signature as GetUsers
  ```

-In yet Another file i make  class that implements the interface and providing the needed buisness logic i want.
+In yet Another file i make  class that implements the interface and providing the needed business logic i want.
  ```c#

 using ServiceContracts;